 - 2 tablespoon unsalted butter, melted and cooled

-- In a medium bowl combine the flour, baking powder, sugar, salt and lemon zest.
+- Next, measure and add the flour, baking powder and salt.
 Whisk to combine.

-- Add in the egg, vanilla and milk, whisk until just combined before adding in the (cooled) melted butter.
-Whisk until butter is incorporated.
+- Add in the egg, milk and vanilla.
+Whisk until just combined before adding in the (cooled) melted butter.
+Stir until butter is incorporated.

-- Once warm, lightly grease your griddle with coconut oil.
-Using a 1/4 measuring cup, pour batter on to prepared griddle.
+- Once hot, Use a 1/4 measuring cup (per pancake) and pour batter on to prepared griddle.

-- Top with real butter and drizzle with real maple syrup.
+- Serve topped with softened butter, extra blueberries and drizzle with real maple syrup.